FishyW/Group-3/README.md

 ---

-## Exercise 4 - Sensor Interfacing and Attitude Estimation
+## Exercise 4 - I2C Sensor Interfacing + SPI Attitude Estimator

 ### Summary
 This exercise covers the sensor subsystem.
 The gyroscope is read over SPI, while the accelerometer and magnetometer are read over I2C.